The Story Behind WEofC

 But when I moved from Atlanta to Charleston, SC in March of 2015, I decided to bring my experience in enterprise-level marketing to startups and small-to-medium sized businesses, by launching my very first company, MEL BAR MAR.

 During the first two-and-a-half years of running by business I experienced immense joy, extreme despair, and everything in between.
 I made money, lost money, was brilliant, was out-bid, and was pushed to my limits.

-I spent hours behind my computer sorting through startup blogs, buying business books, sitting through webinars, and reluctantly latching on to those more experienced than me and kind enough to give me advice.
+I spent hours behind my computer sorting through startup blogs, buying business books, sitting through webinars, and reluctantly reaching out to anyone who would give me advice.